Why the Fender Blues Deluxe does not sound like Vintage Fender

 ⦁ Many of component values are what you would expect in Fender designed amp so you have some sonic similarity.

-⦁ The Normal Channel is non-master volume improving the dynamics making it more vintage like.
+⦁ The Normal Channel is non-master volume.

 Differences from vintage Fenders:

 ⦁ Solid State Rectifier: with the exception of the Twin Reverb, Blackface Bassman and a few Brownface designs vintage Fender amps used tube rectifiers which gave them a softer bottom end and singing quality to the sustain.
 The Blues Deluxe has a solid state rectifier which is generally brighter with a tighter bottom end.
-It is cheaper to produce a power transformer for solid-state rectification and solid state diodes cost only pennies.
+It is cheaper to produce a power transformer for solid-state rectification and solid state diodes only cost pennies.
 This is neither good or bad but does change the sound.
 Note: tube like sag can be modded into these amps (or any amp with solid state rectifier) with the addition of sag resistors.

 ⦁ Solid State Reverb: vintage Fenders with reverb used tube driven reverb.
 Solid-state reverb is far more economic.
 The Blues Deluxe's reverb is solid state and does not sound as lush, deep, or warm like a tube reverb.
 It can be very useful for players where the reverb sound is not critical but it's nothing close to the real thing.

-⦁ Cold Power Tube Biasing: The Blues Deluxe biased cold to increase tube life and prevent problems with low quality tubes and user error.
+⦁ Cold Power Tube Biasing: The Blues Deluxe biased cold from the factory to increase tube life and prevent problems with low quality tubes and user error.
 It also prevents good breakup tone.
 Power tubes really need to be biased correctly to sound their best.
 Some of these amps do not have bias pot so you cannot adjust the bias.
 Many amps with the bias pot need the bias circuit modified for proper biasing.

 ⦁ Tone Dumping Caps: In couple of spots caps are used to bleed treble signal to ground.
-This is done because the amp is unstable without them due to poor PCB layout and shape the tone of the drive channel.
+This is done because the amp is unstable without them due to poor PCB layout and to shape the tone of the drive channel.

 ⦁ Two Channels: Having two channels can be very useful for players who do not use pedals for dirt or multiple amps.
 However, the Blues Deluxe is a bit of an odd ball in how the two channels get their sounds.
 In most two channel amps separate circuity is used for all or part of the signal path for each channel.
 In the Blues Deluxe the two channels have the same signal path.
 The channel switching basically switches in and out the Drive, Volume and Master pots and and dumps signal to ground to achieve a clean sound.
 This results in less harmonic content and touch sensitivity.
 A vintage Fender amp does not use this strategy but also does not have a drive channel.
-This was done to prevent having any more than three pre-amp tubes which would have resulted in a ore expensive amp.
-It's a cost cutting and sadly a tone cutting measure too.

 ⦁ Speaker: Speakers can vary in the Blues Deluxe.
 Some do have nicely built Eminence speakers (often branded Fender) .